phishy/magicmeal/README.md

 A modern, AI-powered food tracking app built with React Native and Expo.
 Track your meals effortlessly with barcode scanning and AI photo recognition.

+## 🧠 AI Development Experiment

+MagicMeal doubles as an ongoing AI-first development experiment.
+We lean on Cursor cloud agents for day-to-day implementation work—they can open PRs, take ownership of GitHub issues, and even coordinate Supabase schema evolutions via the Supabase MCP integration.
+Copilot handles pull-request reviews for an automated second set of eyes, while comprehensive GitHub Actions checks keep merges safe.
+For database work, we spin up Supabase branches to preview schema changes end-to-end before shipping.
+This workflow lets us prototype quickly while keeping architectural decisions and quality controls auditable.

 ## ✨ Features

 - **📊 Daily Food Logging** - Track calories, protein, carbs, and fat